-Pediatric Silicon Soft Tip provides a routine non-invasive oxygen monitor feature that can be performed at the bedside, giving instantaneous results.
+Pediatric Silicon Soft Tip provides a routine non-invasive oxygen monitor feature that can be performed.
+Also giving instantaneous results.

 What is SpO2?

-The judgment of the affinity of red blood cells to oxygen and the readings (blood oxygen levels) reported by the connected oximeters through an oxygen saturation measurement called peripheral capillary oxygen saturation are called SpO2.
+The judgment of the affinity of red blood cells to oxygen and also the readings (blood oxygen levels), reported by the connected oximeters through an oxygen saturation measurement called peripheral capillary oxygen saturation known as SpO2.

 Functioning of the Pediatric silicon soft tip

 The sensors contain light-emitting diodes that project infrared light through the tissue.
-Some of this light passes through the application site and a light-sensitive detector opposite the light source receives it.
+Also some of this light passes through the application site and a light-sensitive detector opposite the light source receives it.

 Diagnosis of respiratory ailments using Pediatric silicon soft tip

 Oxygen saturation varies from 0-100% and in healthy adults can range from 94-100%.
-Numbers below this may indicate Hypoxia which is an absence of enough oxygen in the tissues to sustain bodily functions (arterial oxygen saturation value below 90% causes hypoxia).
+While numbers below this may indicate Hypoxia which is an absence of enough oxygen in the tissues to sustain bodily functions (arterial oxygen saturation value below 90% causes hypoxia).

 Screening of Covid-19 infections using SpO2 readings

 Alternatively, SpO2 sensor readings are an effective tool in screening out covid-19 cases.
-If the readings drop below the threshold of 90-92%, timely medical evaluation is warranted.
+Timely medical evaluation warranted when the readings drop below the threshold of 90-92%.

-A probe corresponding to an oximeter can be attached to various portions of the patient’s body, usually the finger, toe or earlobe.
+A probe corresponding to an oximeter can be attached to various portions of the patient’s body.
+However, usually the finger, toe or earlobe.